 This email and any files transmitted are for the intended recipient's use only.
 It contains information which may be confidential and/or protected by copyright.
-Any personal information in this email must be handled in accordance with the Privacy Act 1988 (Clin).
-If you have received this email by mistake, please notify the sende and permanently delete the email.
-Any confidentiality or copyright is not waived or lost because this email has been sent to you by mistake.
+Any personal information in this end in usu be handled in accordance with the Privacy Act 1988 (Ch).
+If you have received this email by mistake, please notify the sender and permanently delete the email.
+Any confidentially or copyright is not waived or lost because this email ba been sent to you by mistake.